wentallout/cult-hunter/README.md

 ## Basic Gameplay

+- Cult Hunter is a hack n slash game with rogue-like features (`CHARM`)
 - Players will travel through a big tall building (for example like: https://en.wikipedia.org/wiki/Church_of_Scientology), clearing all enemies to get to the next floor.
 After clearing a floor they will receive a buff (charm) to get stronger.
 - Some enemies are tanky and may require long combos.
+They will enter a `STAGGER` stage and you have to land a `FINISHER` on them
 - Roguelike: players receive temporary charms after they clear a stage/floor.
 These `CHARM` will disappear after the stage is over but they're very powerful and will help players survive the brutal difficulty.
 - Loot: enemies will drop weapons that you can pickup and enhance/modify with runes
 - Progression: If player dies, they only lose their "charms" (temporary boost items), they always keep their weapons, skills, levels,...

+ ### Unique Combat Mechanics

+- `ENDER`: ender is a unique mechanic in Cult Hunter, after the end of a long combo, you can press `Q` or `E` to launch a devasting explosive attack.
+Some characters have AoE `ENDER`, some have single target `ENDER`, some even have unique `ENDER` mechanics (stacks, debuffs)
+- `FINISHER`: certain enemies don't die until you do a special finishing move on them, complete this will replenish your HP.

+Most combos are just:
+- `LEFT MOUSE` x2, x3, x4, x5 then end with `Q` or `E`

 ## Power System

-- Forbidden Magic: people with natural magic are already extinct.
-So most magic in the game world comes from people making contract with interdimensional entities.
-You usually have to offer something to get a contract.
+- `FORBIDDEN MAGIC`: people with natural magic are already extinct.
+So most magic in the game world comes from people making contracts with interdimensional entities.
+You usually have to offer something precious.
 - `CURSED TATTOO`: some characters have these tattoos that modify their stats (ex: Ava has the Equalizer tattoo that matches her stat with the strongest person in her POV)
 - `AURA`: strong characters emit a circular aura around them.
 Different people have different rules inside their aura.
 If enemies step inside that aura range then they have to obey a certain `RULE`. (ex: Nameless' aura makes people unable to use magic)

 ## Style system

-One character can have multiple fighting style.
+One character can have 2 fighting styles that they can switch to.

+For example: you can have one mode for crowd control and one mode for bossing.

 ## Controls